Justice in Film

 Philip C. Bobbitt, an author and scholar, is Herbert Wechsler Professor of Federal Jurisprudence at Columbia University and the director of the Center on National Security at Columbia Law School.
 Amanda Foreman, daughter of High Noon screenwriter Carl Foreman, is an award-winning author, historian, and journalist.
 She is the writer and presenter of the BBC/Netflix series The Ascent of Woman.

 Entrance to the film series is included with Museum Admission during New-York Historical’s Pay-as-you-wish Friday Nights (6–8 pm).
 No advance reservations.
 Tickets are distributed on a first-come, first-served basis beginning at 6 pm.
 New-York Historical Society Members receive priority.
+Please note, doors to the auditorium will open at 6:30 pm for this program only.

 The Robert H. Smith Auditorium at the New-York Historical Society, 170 Central Park West, New York, NY 10024